dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-your-database.md

 </Changelog>

-If you want to send requests to the dbt Cloud API from your restricted network, you will need to allow the entire `cloud.getdbt.com` domain instead of only allowing specific IP addresses.
-For example, if you want to send a POST request that [triggers a job to run](https://docs.getdbt.com/dbt-cloud/api-v2#operation/triggerRun).
+Allowing these IP addresses only enables the connection to your data warehouse.
+However, you might want to send API requests from your restricted network to the dbt Cloud API.
+For example, you could use the API to send a POST request that [triggers a job to run](https://docs.getdbt.com/dbt-cloud/api-v2#operation/triggerRun).
+Using the dbt Cloud API requires that you allow the `cloud.getdbt.com` subdomain.
+For more on the dbt Cloud architecture, see "[Deployment architecture](deployment-architecture)."

 ## Connecting to Redshift and Postgres